girishdhegde/quad-tree/README.md

 7. View frustum culling of terrain data
 8. Storing sparse data, such as a formatting information for a spreadsheet or for some matrix calculations
-9. Solution of multidimensional fields (computational fluid dynamics, electromagnetism) 10.Conway's Game of Life simulation program.
+9. Solution of multidimensional fields (computational fluid dynamics, electromagnetism) 10.Conway's game of life simulation program.
-11.State estimation
+11.Statw estimation
-12.Quadtrees are also used in the area of fractal image analysis 13.Maximum disjoint sets
+12.Fractal image analysis
+13.Maximum disjoint set

 ## Installation
 clone this repository and execute the following commands: